-Once ballots have been scanned, some marks on the ballot cannot be tallied by the voting machine.
+Once ballots have been scanned, some marks on the ballot may not be tallied by the voting machine.
 These ambiguous marks must be clarified by humans.
-Judges then adjudicate to decide the intention of the voter.
+A team of bipartisan judges then adjudicate to decide the intention of the voter.

 The goal of a great election system ensures ballot access to registered voters while maintaining electoral integrity.
-The 2020 election was one of the most contentious U.S. elections, eroding confidence in citizens of all political parties—even if for different reasons.
+Elections in 2016 and in 2020 election were contentious U.S. elections, eroding confidence in citizens of all political parties—even if for different reasons.
 Doubts in the election system undermine the foundation of democracy.
 In 2016, Democrats were worried about breaches to election integrity.
 In 2020, Republicans voiced their concerns.

 Some say that voting has never been more secure in the United States, while a report from the Harvard-based Electoral Integrity Project, shows that US elections rate “lower than any other long-established democracies and affluent societies.”

 “The U.S. scored the same as Mexico and was the lowest among liberal democracies.
 In contrast, Denmark, Finland, and Norway are among the top-ranked countries.

 “A 2019 report published by the Electoral Integrity Project, an independent project based out of Harvard University, found that U.S. elections from July 2012 through December 2018 rated “lower than any other long-established democracies and affluent societies.”
 Each country in the index was given a score out of 100 based on assessments of the quality of each of its elections – including categories such as electoral laws, voter registration and voting process – one month after polls closed.”